Azure/Industrial-IoT/README.md

         {
             "EndpointUrl": "opc.tcp://<your_opcua_server>:<your_opcua_server_port>/<your_opcua_server_path>",
             "NodeId": {
-                    // the identifier specifies the NamespaceIndex and the node identifier in XML notation as specified in Part 6 of the OPC UA specification in the XML Mapping section.
                 "Identifier": "ns=0;i=2258"
             }
         }
+        // please consult the OPC UA specification for details on how OPC monitored node sampling interval and OPC subscription publishing interval settings are handled by the OPC UA stack.
+        // the publishing interval of the data to Azure IoTHub is controlled by the command line settings (or the default: publish data to IoTHub at least each 1 second).
     ]
 # Running the Application

 ## Command line options
-The complete usage of the application could be shown using the `--help` command line option and is as follows:
+The complete usage of the application can be shown using the `--help` command line option and is as follows:

     OpcPublisher.exe <applicationname> [<iothubconnectionstring>] [<options>]